lavanet/docs/docs/validator/validator-run.md

 sidebar_position: 1
 ---

-# Running a Validator
+# Starting a Validator
 Want to run a validator?
 This section will help you through it, step by step.
 For additional help see the [FAQ Section](/validator/validator-faq.md)

 :::info prerequisite
-Before continuing with this section, you'll have to [set up a node](/run-node-intro.md) and make sure it's synced to latest block.
+Before continuing with this section, you'll have to [set up a node](/lava-node-intro.md) and make sure it's synced to latest block.
 :::

 ## Start your Validator